 The Department of Nutrition offers a Bachelor of Science (B.S.) degree in Nutrition.
 Nutrition is the study and application of the relationship between food and health.
 The challenges facing nutritionists today range from problems of obesity and chronic diseases to those of malnutrition, food insecurity and nutritional deficiencies.
 Nutritionists work for hospitals and clinics, community organizations, wellness and fitness programs, and institutions throughout the world.
 Nutritionists provide dietary counseling and education, conduct research, develop menus and foodservice systems, and deliver many other services for individuals and populations.

 Understanding nutrition concepts requires a strong science background.
-Therefore, all Nutrition majors must complete a rigorous core of science courses, which includes: two semesters of general chemistry, one semester of organic chemistry, one semester of biology, two semesters of anatomy and physiology, one semester of biochemistry, and one semester of microbiology.
+Therefore, all Nutrition majors must complete a core of science courses, which includes: one or two semesters of general chemistry, one semester of organic chemistry, one semester of biology, two semesters of anatomy and physiology, one semester of biochemistry, and one semester of microbiology.

 Nutrition students use what they learn about chemistry, biology and physiology to develop an understanding of: